SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Methodology

-\textbf{Pose predictor:} The pose predictor receives the global ground descriptor $\globalFeatG$, and the $K$ global aerial descriptors $\globalFeatSetA$ corresponding to the candidate poses $\Xi$.
-We compute the cosine similarity $c^k$ between $\globalFeatG$ and all $\globalFeatA^k \in \globalFeatSetA$ and, during inference, use $\xi^k$ corresponding to the highest similarity value $c^k_{max} = max(c^1, \cdots, c^K)$ as the predicted pose.
+\textbf{Pose predictor:} The pose predictor receives the ground global descriptor $\globalFeatG$, and the set $\globalFeatSetA$ that contains the $K$ aerial global descriptors corresponding to the candidate poses in set $\Xi$.
+We compute the cosine similarity $c^k$ between $\globalFeatG$ and all $\globalFeatA^k \in \globalFeatSetA$ and, during inference, use $\xi^k$ corresponding to the highest similarity value $c^k_{max} = {max}(c^1, \cdots, c^K)$ as the predicted pose.
 Note that similar to~\cite{zimin_metricloc}, we obtain a heatmap that can express multimodal pose estimation ambiguity, which can be beneficial for downstream fusion.

 \textbf{Loss Function:} We modify the infoNCE loss~\cite{oord2018representation} from contrastive representation learning~\cite{khosla2020supervised} to train SliceMatch.
 Using $K = K_{train}$ training poses, our loss $\mathcal{L}$ is defined as,